LazaUK/AlexaGadgetKit-LegoEV3/README.md

         .addDirective(directive)
         .getResponse();
 ```
-On EV3 side we should have **mission-dice.py** application running.
-Its **on_custom_mindstorms_gadget_control** function will extract command name from the payload, set **quiz mode** on and fire event back to Echo, to request player's token.
+On EV3 side we should have **mission-dice.py** application already running.
+Its **on_custom_mindstorms_gadget_control** function will extract command name from the payload of received directive, set **quiz mode** on and fire **Speech** event back to Echo, requesting player's token.
 ```
     if command in Command.QUIZ.value:
         self.quiz_mode = True
         self._send_event(EventName.SPEECH, {'speechOut': "Show me your coloured token"})
 ```
-Players in turn would need to show their tokens / cards to EV3 Brick by holding them 5-10mm above his colour sensor (left shoulder, if you assembled the robot as per the original Lego instruction) and then press its touch sensor (right shoulder, if you assembled the robot as per the original Lego instruction).
+Players in turn would need to show then their tokens / cards to EV3 Brick by holding them 5-10mm above its colour sensor (left shoulder, if you assembled the robot as per the original Lego instruction) and then press its touch sensor (right shoulder, if you assembled the robot as per the original Lego instruction).

-EV3 had its colour sensor set in Lego bricks colour detection mode, as per the configuration on line 69.
+We have EV3's colour sensor set in Lego-bricks-colour detection mode, as per the configuration in line 69.
 ```
 self.cl.mode = 'COL-COLOR'
 ```
-So, while **quiz mode** is **on**, it will check whether touch sensor is being pressed.
-If yes, it will read detected colour code from the colour sensor and send it as a part of **Touch** event back to Echo device.
+So, while **quiz mode** is **on**, it will be checking whether touch sensor is pressed.
+If yes, it colour code from the colour sensor will be read and sent as a part of **Touch** event back to Echo device.
 ```
     while self.quiz_mode:
         if self.ts.is_pressed: